LiangliangNan/PolyFit/ReadMe.md

 More infomation about the data (e.g., data format) are described [here](https://github.com/LiangliangNan/PolyFit/blob/master/ReadMe-data.md).

-#### Plane extraction
+**Plane extraction**.
 Incorporating plane extraction adds an unnecessary dependency to more third-party libraries (e.g., [RANSAC](http://cg.cs.uni-bonn.de/en/publications/paper-details/schnabel-2007-efficient/)).
 Besides, it has some randomness (due to the nature of RANSAC) and the data quality can vary a lot (it should be fine if some regions of the planes are missing).
 So I isolated this part from this demo version and you're expected to provide the planar segments as input.

 You can use my [Mapple](https://3d.bk.tudelft.nl/liangliang/software.html) to extract planes from point clouds.
 After you load the point cloud, go to the menu *Partition* -> *Extract Primitives*.
 To visualize the planes, change the renderer from 'Plain' to 'Group' in the Rendering panel (at the left side of Mapple).
 You can save the planes as bvg (**B**inary **V**ertex **G**roup) format.
 The ASCII format vg also works but slow.
+Please note, **PolyFit assumes that the model is closed and all necessary planes are provided**.

 ---